thryec/chainlink-vrf-nft/README.md

 ### Requesting Reveal

-1. As the operator, enable revealing by calling `setRevealEnabled(true)`
+1. Enable revealing by calling `setRevealEnabled(true)`
-2. End users can call `requestReveal(tokenId)` to reveal their own tokens
+2. As a token owner, call `requestReveal(tokenId)` to reveal your token
-3. Alternatively, the operator can call `batchRequestReveal([tokenIds])` to reveal multiple tokens at once
+3. As an operator, call `batchRequestReveal([tokenIds])` to reveal multiple tokens
-4. Once the Chainlink VRF callback is fulfilled, the tokens will be revealed with randomly assigned metadata
+4. Once the VRF callback is fulfilled, the tokens will be revealed with random attributes

 ### Staking NFTs

+1. Make sure your NFT is revealed (either in the original or revealed collection)
-1. Approve the staking contract to transfer your revealed NFT
+2. Approve the staking contract to transfer your NFT
-2. Call `stake(tokenId)` on the staking contract
+3. Call `stake(nftType, tokenId)` on the staking contract:
+   - Use `NFTType.Original (0)` for in-collection revealed tokens
+   - Use `NFTType.Revealed (1)` for separate collection tokens
-3. To claim rewards without unstaking, call `claimRewards(tokenId)`
+4. To claim rewards without unstaking, call `claimRewards(nftType, tokenId)`
-4. To unstake and claim rewards, call `unstake(tokenId)`
+5. To unstake and claim rewards, call `unstake(nftType, tokenId)`

 ## Contract Addresses (Sepolia)